WayfaringBloke/dnd/writing/msns/3_Picket.md

 	4. If they murder the green overalls then heavily cybered green overalls come for combat
 4. Reeves Intro
 	1. A lost looking lady approaches
-	2. Turns out she's strapped up, holding a deadman's switch
+	2. Turns out she's wearing a bomb vest up, holding a deadman's switch
-	3. Sent by Ingraham as punishment for unions fighting
+	3. Sent by Ingraham to break up the picket properly

 # Combat Dumps
 ```py